pop-os/python-apt/doc/source/apt_pkg.rst

     used to describe the item in the progress class. *short_descr* is the short form of it.

-    You can use *dest_dir* to manipulate the directory where the file will be saved in.
-Instead of *dest_dir*, you can also specify the full path to the file using the parameter *dest_file*.
+    You can use *destdir* to manipulate the directory where the file will be saved in.
+Instead of *destdir*, you can also specify the full path to the file using the parameter *destfile*.
 You can not combine both.